dhayalan611/rock-paper-scissors-python/README.md

-# rock-paper-scissors-python
+# Rock Paper Scissors

-A simple Rock Paper Scissors game built with Python.
+A simple Rock Paper Scissors game created using Python.

+## Features

+- User can choose Rock, Paper, or Scissors
+- Computer randomly selects a choice
+- Displays the winner
+- Simple command-line interface

+## Technologies Used

+- Python
+- Random module

+## How to Run

+Run the following command:

+python rock_paper_scissors.py